Luthaf/Jumos.jl/README.md

 [documentation](http://jumos.readthedocs.org/en/latest/simulations/usage-example.html),
 and some other example scripts in the `example` folder.

-## Licence
+## License

-All this code brought to you under the termes of the Mozilla Public Licence v2.0.
+All this code brought to you under the termes of the Mozilla Public License v2.0.
+The documentation is subject to CC-BY-SA license.
+By contributing to Jumos, you agree that your contributions are released under these licenses.